adenflorian/corgi.fm/docs/BUGS.md

 - starting in a legacy room, then switching to scan room thru room selector, no bpm knob
 	- wont fix, legacy will be gone soon, not easy to fix
 - [ ] shift click drag a connector, let go of control, connector gets stuck in midair
+- [ ] username on keyboard not showing up to date one for other users always

 ## FIXED
 - [√] 2019-03-03 When playing note on keyboard and change connection, note keeps playing on previous instrument